Installing Java on Windows (32-Bit or 64 Bit)

 Start installing Java on Windows by going to the Java Standard Edition (SE) Downloads page.
 At the Java downloads page select the Java Platform (JDK) download button which looks like this:

-The current release of the Java JDK platform will be show below the button, for example 8u72 (for release 8 update 72).
+The current release of the Java JDK platform will be show below the button in the format XuYY, for example 8u99 (for release 8 update 99).
 A list of supported platforms will be shown.

 Before selecting a download file click the Accept License Agreement option.